chauhan01/Captcha-text-extraction/README.md

 ## How it works

-1. Read the image  using cv2
+1. Read the image  using open cv
 2. Apply threshold
 3. Find contours
 4. Extract the image regions containing letters